fmw/alida/docs/euroclojure-slides.rst

 The Lucene documentation recommends mutating existing Field objects over creating them from scratch for every Document for performance reasons.
-This is less kosher in terms of functional programming, but pragmatism.
+This is less kosher in terms of functional programming, but still the pragmatic option.
 It means that documents need to be written immediately, however, otherwise the Field values could change!

 .. code-block:: clojure